 Slack tip #4: Search emojis or make your own

 Slack boasts a deep and varied emoji experience.
-In the message field, type a colon to start searching for emoji.
+In the message field, type a colon to search for emoji.
 For example. type :clap and you'll get several clapping emoji options.

 You can also click on the smiley face icon in the message field to find an emoji, or you can upload your own custom emoji.
 Square images under 128KB and with transparent backgrounds work best.